We have five factories and 19 years of experience in plant extracts

 3. Lemons and Limes: These citrus fruits are excellent sources of bioflavonoids like eriocitrin and Hesperidin.
 They are often used in cooking and beverages for their zesty flavor and health benefits.

-4. Tangerines and Mandarins: Similar to oranges, these fruits are high in Hesperidin and other bioflavonoids, making them a tasty and healthy choice.
+4. Tangerines and Mandarins: Similar to oranges, these fruits are high in hesperidin and other bioflavonoids, making them a tasty and healthy choice.

 5. Citrus Juices: Freshly squeezed orange, grapefruit, or lemon juice can be a convenient way to consume bioflavonoids, though it's important to choose unsweetened versions to avoid added sugars.